-The college requires students who change addresses after registration to notify the Office of Enrollment Services in writing immediately.
+The College requires students who change addresses after registration to notify the Office of Admissions in writing immediately.
+See the Office of Admissions and Records in the Student Center or call (936) 633-5210.

 AC Student Email and Official Communication